-It is recommended to supplement the data from analytics with tools that perform different tasks such as heat mapping and other tasks that provide advanced analytics.
+It is recommended to supplement the data from analytics with tools that perform different tasks such as heat mapping and other functions that provide advanced analytics.
 Whatever tools they use and how the product is used over time could be derived from the data collected.

-- Usability heuristics
+- Usability Heuristics

 Usability heuristics are a quick and practical way to solve problems or make decisions.
-In user experience (UX) design, professional testers use heuristic evaluation to systematically determine the usability of the design/product.
-As experts, they use standard checklists to find deficiencies missed by the design team.
+In user experience (UX) design, professional testers use heuristic evaluation to determine the design/product’s usability systematically.

-- Systematize findings and give recommendations
+- Systematize Findings and Give Recommendations.

-The data collected from the audit should be analyzed, condensed and compiled into a report which clearly communicates the findings to the stakeholders.
+The data collected from the audit should be analyzed, condensed, and compiled into a report which communicates the findings to the stakeholders.

-Findings and recommendations should be presented in the most effective way which could be through site maps, wireframes, prototypes, or other visual means.
+Findings and recommendations should be presented in the most effective way, which could be through site maps, wireframes, prototypes, or other visual means.
 Being overly critical while providing recommendations should be avoided.

-Findings of a UX audit
+Findings of a UX Audit

-- The audit report gives detailed information about the user behavior.
+- The audit report gives detailed information about user behavior.
 Data from competitive analysis, user interviews, user testing, customer journey mapping, A/B testing, and heuristic evaluation will be included.

 - The result of each of the tests will be described in detail.
-The user’s frustrations and pain points while using the product will be mentioned with recommendations for improvements in potential areas.
+The user’s frustrations and pain points while using the product will be mentioned, with recommendations for improvements in potential areas.

 Ideally, the recommendations should: